linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 ```

 **Bonus**

 If the users do not want to do any of this, we can provide a default docker image with some predefined test configurations - Eg : _gcr.io/linkerd.io/conformance:v1.0.0_, and also host a plugin definition file that makes use of this image - _https://run.linkerd.io/path/to/plugin.yaml_.
+This approach is great if users quickly want to get the conformance validation tool up and running.

 The users would then simply have to run :
 ```bash
 $ sonobuoy run --plugin https://run.linkerd.io/path/to/plugin.yaml
 ```